Update by user Apr 13, 2017

 Most definitely not worth the time or the trouble now.
 One would think since Amazon is now the #1 online retailer that they wouldn't be cutting corners.

-Review about: Amazon Prime Membership.
+Product or Service Mentioned: Amazon Prime Membership.

 Reason of review: Problem with delivery.

 I liked: Joining prime was fedex shipping to my rural location in ak.